bicciatolab/FIERCE/README.md

   conda create --name FIERCE -c conda-forge r-base=4.0.5 scanpy=1.9.1 python-louvain=0.15 tqdm=4.64.1 pandas=1.5.1 scipy=1.9.3 numba=0.56.3 matplotlib-base=3.6.2 h5py=3.7.0 click=8.1.3 r-ggplot2=3.3.
 6 r-reshape2=1.4.4 r-scales=1.2.1 anndata=0.8.0 r-rgeos=3.11.0 r-igraph=1.3.4 python-igraph=0.10.2 r-leiden=0.4.3 r-rcurl=1.98_1.8 r-devtools=2.4.4 r-reticulate=1.15
   ```

-  Whatever the strategy applied, once created the environment, it may be accessed through the command:
+  Once you created the environment with the method of your choice, it can be accessed through the command:

   ```bash
   conda activate FIERCE
   ```

-and the last dependencies must be installed as explained below
+and the last dependencies must be installed as explained below.

 #### Install Python packages

-Attached the environment use the following lines of code on your terminal to install the remaining mandatory python packages:
+Once attached the environment, use the following lines of code on your terminal to install the remaining mandatory python packages:

 ```python
 python -m pip install cython